Skip To Main Content

 We believe that learning to think historically prepares students to thrive in a complex, unpredictable world.
 Because we teach history as an interpretive process, not merely a recitation of facts, students learn to value questions that lack definitive answers and to see dialogue and diverse perspectives as paths to deep understanding.
 Students cultivate empathy as they strive to understand the perspectives of people from a wide range of times, places and cultures.
 Our students learn how to evaluate the credibility and significance of diverse sources, to question power dynamics and to embrace difference with a sense of vulnerability, humility and self-awareness.
 Through all of this, we challenge our students to see the dynamics of their world as contingent, giving them the confidence to effect positive change.

-Students must fulfill a three-year history requirement that includes Making of the Modern World in grade 9, U.S. History in grade 10, and two semester electives that students can take at any point in grades 10, 11 or 12.
-In 2024-2025, all junior students need to take either U.S. History or ADV U.S. History in each semester.
+Students must fulfill a three-year history requirement that includes Making of the Modern World in Grade 9, U.S. History in Grade 10, and two semester electives that students can take at any point in grades 10, 11 or 12.
 Electives give students the opportunity to build on their foundational knowledge in global and U.S. histories while pursuing topics that interest them.

 Return to Full Upper School Curriculum Page